Home » What are main Oral Health Issues in Special Children?

 Introduction:

-Children with special needs, often referred to as special children, require unique attention and care to ensure their overall well-being.
+Children with functional needs, often referred to as special children, require unique attention and care to ensure their overall well-being.
 One crucial aspect of their health that often goes unnoticed is oral health.
 This article delves into the specific oral health issues faced by special children and provides practical insights on how caregivers and healthcare professionals can navigate this terrain with sensitivity and effectiveness.

 Understanding Special Children and Their Unique Needs: